Emojigit/billboard_for_cnc_server/README.md

 bb_itemname_color_color.png

-then add an Entry in Nodes like:
+then add an Entry in nodes.lua like:

 { itemname, color, color, size }